GabeRobison/doom-meter/README.md

 - **CORS Error**: Ensure the extension is allowed to access `localhost:3000`
 - **No Score Displayed**: Make sure the server is running before opening tabs
-- **Extension not injecting**: URLs like `chrome://`, `file://`, and some Google domains are not allowed to be analyzed to save on openAI tokens
+- **Extension not injecting**: URLs starting with `chrome://`, `file://`, and some Google domains are not allowed to be analyzed to save on openAI tokens (sorry if you use a different browser or search engine lol)

 ---